 \section{Proof of Theorems in Section~\ref{sec:results_sc}}

-In this section, we first specify the choice of parameters in Theorems~\ref{Theorem:nsc-GDA-complexity-bound} and~\ref{Theorem:nsc-SGDA-complexity-bound}.
-Then we present the proof of the main theorems in Section~\ref{sec:results_sc} with several technical lemmas.
+We first specify the choice of parameters in Theorem~\ref{Theorem:nsc-GDA-complexity-bound} and Theorem~\ref{Theorem:nsc-SGDA-complexity-bound}.
+Then, we present the proof of the main theorems in Section~\ref{sec:results_sc} with several technical lemmas.
 Note first that the case of $\ell D \lesssim \epsilon$ is trivial.
 Indeed, this means that the set $\YCal$ is sufficiently small such that a single gradient ascent step is enough for approaching the $\epsilon$-neighborhood of the optimal solution.
 In this case, the nonconvex-strongly-concave minimax problem reduces to a nonconvex smooth minimization problem, which has been studied extensively in the existing literature.